 No grants available yet on EVs – but these are the discounts on offer

+No grants available yet on EVs – but Hyundai adds to discounts along with MG, Alfa Romeo and Leapmotor

 The Electric Car Grant was announced on Monday July 14 and went live on Wednesday July 16.
 Car makers must apply for the grants, which are available on EVs up to the price of £37,000 and where car makers have signed up to low-carbon Science-Based Targets around manufacturing.
 Grants of between £1,500 and £3,750 will be available for eligible cars.